 Mary Louise Curtis Bok, a leading philanthropist, summered at Dominion Hill for several decades.
 She was rumoured to be very liberated for the times.
 Mary Louise drove a large pink automobile throughout the region, accompanied by her chauffeur, who often sat in the back.
 Her support of the arts, education and community improvement remain evident today, including the Curtis Institute of Music.

 During her ownership, Mary Louise expanded the Manor House and the buildings on the estate.
 She also constructed elaborate gardens that lined a driveway stretching more than half a mile.
 The guest house was built, there were stables in the barn, and the carriage house included a blacksmith shop.

 The property was sold to General James Van Fleet, a four-star general in the U.S. Army.
 General Van Fleet was one of the most decorated soldiers in America.
-He fought in the Mexican Revolution, World War I and II, and the Korean War.
+He fought in the Calvary against Mexico, World War I and II, and the Korean War.
 As the commander of the Armed Forces in Korea, General Van Fleet pleaded with his superiors to allow him to have two more months to unify the country.
 His request was denied, and the agreement that created North and South Korea was negotiated.
 (How different our world might be if he had been allowed, as he stated, “to finish the job.”)
 President Harry Truman referred to General Van Fleet as “the greatest general we ever had.”
 General Van Fleet spent time at Dominion Hill for 30 years until he died in 1992 at the age of 100. (more about Van Fleet)

 The property was then vacant for many years until a local musician and his wife acquired Dominion Hill and began to restore it to its former state.
 For several years they operated a restaurant that was renowned for its Sunday brunches.
 Gary and Joy Best bought the property in 2009 and operated it as a retreat center until they moved to British Columbia to be near their grandchildren.